 - No commuting required

-- Helpful for students with busy or variable schedules
+- Ideal for students with busy or variable schedules

-For those wondering if they can complete a welding degree entirely online or how long it takes to complete a welding course, here are the answers to these and other commonly asked questions about the trade.
+For those wondering if they can complete a welding degree entirely online or how long it takes to complete a welding course, the following answers to these and other commonly asked questions about the trade are below.

 Q. How long does it take to complete a welding course?